Statement execution

 How to edit an executed SQL query

-To edit an executed SQL query, right-click it in the SQL Query History list and select To New SQL Window.
+To edit an executed SQL query, right-click it in the Query History list and select To New SQL Window.
 This will open the query in a new SQL document, where you make any necessary modifications to its text.

 Editing Query

-SQL Query History filters
+Query History filters

 Each column has a separate set of filters to help you navigate many entries.
 To open the filter window, point to the column name and click the funnel icon: